chappers/chappers.github.io/_posts/2018-10-06-from-local-to-cloud-using-colab-for-model-training.md

 ---
 layout: post
-category :
+category:
-tags :
+tags:
 tagline:
 ---

 In this post I'll quickly go through my tips and tricks for using Colab in conjunction with my local environment.

 ## Setup